PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setOptOut().rst

 ----------

 | **isOptOut** (boolean, required)
-| Whether or not.
-True: is opted out.
-False: is opted in.
+| Whether the opt-out flag is set.
+True: is set.
+False: is not set.

 Examples
 --------

-To set the opt-out flag and don't collect any data:
+To set the opt-out flag and not collect any data:

 .. tabs::